mike-costello/jekyll-now/_posts/2021-03-24-Cloud_Native_Integration_Demo.md

 # ***Cloud Native Integration***: *A working* ***Demo***

-This repository [This Repo](https://github.com/mike-costello/cloud-native-event-mesh) contains a working demonstration of how to quickly implement a Cloud Native architecture approach (with Enterprise Integration patterns as a central concern) as distilled in [Cloud Native Integration](https://github.com/rh-ei-stp/cloud-native-integration).
+[This repository](https://github.com/mike-costello/cloud-native-event-mesh) contains a working demonstration of how to quickly implement a Cloud Native architecture approach (with Enterprise Integration patterns as a central concern) as distilled in [What is *Cloud Native* Integration](https://github.com/rh-ei-stp/cloud-native-integration).

 ## Demo Description